Midnight (Koontz novel): Plot summary

 Chrissie also ends up at Harry Talbot’s, after her attempt to approach the local church ends with her having to evade the beasts again, and she makes the reasoned guess that Harry may be a safe person to approach.

 Together, the four protagonists piece together more fully the story behind the happenings of Moonlight Cove.
-Thomas Shaddack has created a means whereby a person can be converted into a super-human - no longer susceptible to illness, injury, fatigue, or emotion.
-But the conversion has an unforeseen side-effect: stripped of the capacity to feel human emotion, life becomes intolerably meaningless, and most of the newly converted townspeople regress irresistibly into a beast state, concerned only with hunting, killing and consuming their prey.
+Thomas Shaddack's company, New Wave Technology, has created an injectable solution of microcomputers called microspheres that, when administered, converts a human into a super-human member of the New People who are no longer susceptible to illness, injury, fatigue, or emotion.
+Conversion has an unforeseen side-effect: stripped of the capacity to feel any human emotion but fear, life becomes intolerably meaningless, and most of the newly converted townspeople regress irresistibly into a beast state, concerned only with hunting, killing, and consuming prey.

 As events unfold, Shaddack descends further into madness.
 He refuses to acknowledge that his plans have gone terribly wrong and that the conversions should be stopped.
-Seeing that nothing can stop the town's descent into chaos, the Chief of Police, Loman Watkins, vows to kill Shaddack, which will also kill every converted person in the community: as part of the 'conversions', Shaddack has placed a microchip inside each person that will kill them if Shaddack’s heart ceases to beat.
+Seeing that nothing can stop the town's descent into chaos, the Chief of Police, Loman Watkins, vows to kill Shaddack, which will also kill every converted person in the community; Shaddack wears a telemetry device that monitors his heartbeat, and if his heart stops, a supercomputer at New Wave Technology headquarters will transmit a fatal microwave frequency to the New People's microspheres.

-The final showdown takes place at the local high school, after Sam heads there to use a school computer terminal to get a warning to the outside world and request assistance.
-Shaddack is killed in the confrontation, which kills most of the populace with him.
-Sam, Tessa and Chrissie survive and the FBI arrive to clean up the mess.
+The final showdown takes place at the local high school, after Sam heads there to use a school computer terminal to get a warning to the outside world and request assistance, which alerts both Shaddack and Watkins.
+Shaddack is killed in the final confrontation, triggering the deaths of almost all the New People.
+Sam, Tessa and Chrissie survive and the FBI arrive with the military to clean up the mess.